-If you have been injured in an accident that was not your fault (any type of accident) within the last three years, then you may be entitled to make a personal injury compensation claim against the person who was responsible for the accident.
+If you have been injured in an accident that was not your fault within the last three years, then you may be entitled to make a personal injury compensation claim against the person who was responsible for the accident.

-For example you may be asking how much compensation can I get for a broken arm?
-You may think that this is an easy question to answer, but unless a solicitor is in possession of a detailed medical report he or she is unable to give you an accurate figure.
-Even when in possession of all the documentation he or she needs to build your case, it may be impossible to give you anything but an estimate in answer to your question, ‘how much compensation can I get for nerve damage to my broken arm’?
+For example, you may be asking, ‘How much compensation for nerve damage to my arm?’
+You may think that this is an easy question to answer, but unless a solicitor is in possession of a detailed medical report, he or she is unable to give you an accurate figure.
+Even when in possession of all the documentation, your solicitor needs to take time to build your case.
+So it may be impossible to give you anything but an estimate in answer to your question, ‘How much compensation for nerve damage to my arm’?

-In order to at least arrive at an estimate as an answer to the question how much compensation can I get for a broken arm, a solicitor would have to consult the Judicial Studies Board guidelines as well as doing some research into past awards made to others with similar injuries to yours.
+In order to at least arrive at an estimate as to the question, ‘How much compensation for nerve damage?’ a solicitor would have to consult the Judicial Studies Board guidelines as well as complete some research into past awards made to others with similar injuries to yours.